Search by Keyword

 The second verse is identical to the first in structure and the elements contained therein, however the cacophony of sound begins to kick in with a little more force and is heard throughout the entire verse this time, percussive sounds being heard as early as the second measure and blaring trumpets as early as measure five.
 Actually, two trumpets are heard simultaneously in measures eight and nine, indicating Paul was having quite a bit of fun with the instrument and used it again when overdubbing for the sound collage while John switched from glockenspiel to piano.
 Ringo puts in a simple drum fill in the final measure as a nice transition to the first chorus that follows.

-The first chorus is eight measures long as is the case with all the choruses, and features the same elements as in the verses but features the fast progression of chords that George unleashes on organ to demonstrate what he sings about, namely “it doesn't really matter what chords I play.”
+The first chorus is eight measures long as is the case with all the choruses, and includes the same elements as in the verses but features the fast progression of chords that George unleashes on organ to demonstrate what he sings about, namely “it doesn't really matter what chords I play.”
 The seventh measure, during the words “only a northern song,” is in 3/4 time while the rest of the chorus is in the standard 4/4 time.
 The sound collage is slight in the first six measures but, when the lyrics introduce the accented song's title, the arrangement goes into a typical “Beatles break,” where the sound effects overdubs go into full effect, the blistering trumpet at full force.
 Ringo is left to keep the time signature at 4/4 during the break in the seventh measure, him coming at the proper time with a somewhat elaborate drum fill to usher in the next section of the song.

 This verse, nearly identical to all previous verses, directs our attention lyrically to the nonexistent harmonies which, he explains, may appear “dark and out of key,” but how could they be since “there's nobody there” anyway.
 Also, the sound collage is continuing to run rampant in this verse, somewhat simulating a circus parade gone berserk while Ringo puts in another transitional drum break in the final measure.
 This is followed by another chorus, this one being instrumental for the most part.
 The sound effects are the main focus here, being the icing on top of the rapid-fire chord changes cake heard in previous choruses.
-This time, instead of George repeating the song's title, he reminds us, “I told you there's no one there,” Paul not being bothered to put down his trumpet to provide any harmony to his song as he was prone to do in the earlier Beatle days.
-Instead his trumpet hits his highest discordant notes yet while Ringo puts in yet another ending drum fill.
+This time, instead of George repeating the song's title, he reminds us, “I told you there's no one there,” Paul not being bothered to put down his trumpet to provide any harmony to this song as he was prone to do in the earlier Beatle days.
+Instead, his trumpet hits his highest discordant notes yet while Ringo puts in yet another ending drum fill.

 Then comes a barely recognizable instrumental verse, chorus and then additional verse which is taken up primarily by the sound effects, panned at this point to outshine the rhythm track that languishes underneath it.
 John's voice comes to the fore in the chorus along with rapid-fire organ notes in a morse code style, while George's voice is heard, presumably saying, “Take it, Eddie” in the first measure of the final verse.
 During the fade out in the final instrumental verse, during measure five, the sound collage suddenly drops out entirely to reveal just the rhythm track of George on organ, Ringo on drums and Paul on overdubbed bass, this lasting through till measure seven when the fade is complete.

 The original rhythm track recording may have been laborious to record, John not even wanting to participate, but when it was later decided to contribute the track to the “Yellow Submarine” film, the sound effect overdubs were performed with much enthusiasm by all Beatles, John included.
-George especially should be credited with very proficient organ playing, thumb rolls aplenty, for a lead guitarist.
+George especially should be credited with very proficient Hammond organ playing, glissandos aplenty, for a lead guitarist.
 Interestingly, no guitars are heard whatsoever on the song, something quite unusual, but not unheard of, for a Beatles track.

-On January 13th, 1969, just a month-and-a-half after the Beatles "White Album" was released, the "Yellow Submarine" soundtrack album was on the market in the U.S. "Only A Northern Song" was the second song of side one just after the title track, which meant it was the first new Beatles song heard on the album as well as the first of the new songs they recorded.
+On January 13th, 1969, just a month and a half after the Beatles "White Album" was released, the "Yellow Submarine" soundtrack album was on the market in the US.
+"Only A Northern Song" was the second song of side one just after the title track, which meant it was the first new Beatles song heard on the album as well as the first of the new songs they recorded.

-Since mono albums had gone the way of the dodo bird in America by this time, the album was only issued in stereo here while it also had a mono release in the U.K. Of course, it was the fake stereo mix that was contained on the American release.
+Since mono albums had gone the way of the dodo bird in America by this time, the album was only issued in stereo here while it also had a mono release in the UK.
+Of course, it was the fake stereo mix that was contained on the American release.
 This was also the second Beatles album released on their own Apple Records label.
 It peaked at the #2 spot on the Billboard album chart just under the “White Album.”
-The album first appeared on compact disc on August 25th, 1987 and then in a re-mastered form on September 9th, 2009.
+The album first appeared on compact disc on August 25th, 1987 and then in a remastered form on September 9th, 2009.

 Capitol Records also released a "Playtape" version of the "Yellow Submarine" soundtrack album sometime in 1969, “Only A Northern Song” being one of only two Beatles songs on this four song tape, the title track being the other.
 This format was specifically designed for use in portable tape players and in units installed as standard equipment in Volkswagens at the time.
 This was the final Beatles "Playtape" release, this format being discontinued shortly thereafter.